shkschneider/dotfiles/README.md

 - Richard Stallman / FSF / GNU
 - Linus Torvalds / Linux
 - Ian Murdock / Debian
-- Arch Linux / Wiki
+- Arch Linux, its Wiki and community
-- Void Linux
+- Void Linux, its Handbook and community
 - DistroWatch
 - Github
-- and everybody that shares open source <3
+- and every-single-one-of-you that shared open source <3